-Founded in 1970, the Boston Library Consortium (BLC) is a resource sharing consortium of 19 academic and research libraries in Massachusetts, Connecticut, New Hampshire, and Rhode Island.
+Founded in 1970, the Boston Library Consortium (BLC) is a resource sharing consortium of 20 academic and special libraries in Massachusetts, Connecticut, New Hampshire, and Rhode Island.
 As of 2018, Bentley University Library is a full member of the Boston Library Consortium.

 Our membership grants Bentley students, faculty, and staff on-site access to most materials, services, and resources at other full member libraries.
 Materials can also be borrowed through Interlibrary Loan (ILL).